Decisions made at governmental levels regarding trade between nations can have a positive or negative impact

 endorses the views contained therein.

-FOLLOW BLOGSPOT - THREE WORLDS ONE VISION : Rosaliene shares her experiences of living and
+FOLLOW BLOG - THREE WORLDS ONE VISION : Rosaliene shares her experiences of living and

 working in Guyana, Brazil and the USA.